 One of the most vital natural resources, soil is necessary for the production of food, fodder, and fibre as well as for ensuring the sustainability of the local, regional, and global environments (Pathak, 2010).
 A major challenge in India is the sustainability of crop production systems in order to meet the country's growing population's demand for food.
 Various forms of land degradation issues affect roughly 57% of India's total land area.
 (Sehgal and Abrol, 1994).
 Soil fertility is the innate capacity of a soil to provide plants with the essential nutrients in sufficient quantities, in the proper amounts, and at the right times for the best attainable growth.

 The country's current and future food needs can only be satisfied by better managing land, water, nutrients, and other natural resources in order to fully utilise the enormous untapped potential of semi-arid/rainfed agriculture (Rockstrom et al., 2010 and Wani et al., 2009).
 In order to produce more food on less land in the future, we must use natural resources sustainably.
 The central region of the country, Bundelkhand, is well known for its undiscovered, low-fertilized, and poorly developed soils because of its low soil depth, excessive drainage, extremely low water retention capacity, low organic matter content, and crust development on the soil surface (Srinivasan et al., 2016).
 The region encountered recurrent droughts from 2004 to 2007 as a result of insufficient and irregular rainfall, which caused variances in agricultural planning, policymaking, and the creation of intervention programs (Patel and Yadav, 2015).
 Thus, the assessing nutrient supply capacity of soils in this region is essential to ensure and enhance the agriculture sustainability.
-Therefore, an observational study fertility was undertaken to characterization of the soils on the basis of soil attributes districts i.e. of Jhansi of Bundelkhand region of central India.
+Therefore, an observational study fertility was undertaken to characterize the soils on the basis of soil attributes districts i.e. of Jhansi of Bundelkhand region of central India.

 MATERIALS AND METHODS